kimbo-slicee/c-course/basics/1-variables/variables.md

 // OK, but not so easy to understand what m actually is int m = 60;
 ```
+### Constants
+If you don't want others (or yourself) to change existing variable values, you can use the const keyword.
+This will declare the variable as "constant", which means unchangeable and read-only:
 ### Data Type in C
 In C programming, data types are declarations for variables.
 This determines the type and size of data associated with variables.
 Basic types